Roland Hsu is Associate Director of the Stanford Humanities Center.

-Currently he is conducting a study over six years to publish three books.
+Currently he is pursuing the subject of displaced peoples, with plans to publish three books.
 The three books address ethnicity, migration, and diaspora.
 His first book entitled Ethnic Europe: Mobility, Identity, and Conflict in a Globalized World (Stanford University Press, 2010) revealed what it means to lay claim to ethnic difference in the traditional national cultures of Europe.
 Ethnic Europe combines essays by leading scholars whom Hsu with research partners brought to Stanford.
 The book is edited and begins with an essay by Hsu on how we think about ethnicity, and why recognizing ethnicity unsettles social tradition in increasingly globalized Europe.
 Hsu continues to foster public questioning of the meaning and use of ethnicity by sponsoring programming on European political and cultural initiatives, and with blog postings on diversity policy and the politics of immigration in such publications as Le Monde Diplomatique.

-The third book Diaspora: Global Perspectives is a study of the theory, history, and contemporary experience of diaspora communities.
-Co-edited with Dag Blanck (Uppsala University) this book will ask how models of resettled communities and diasporas should be revised to help us understand today’s migrant experience.
-Combining thirty historical and contemporary case studies, this book on Diaspora will help us rethink what has been the consequence of labeling a migrant community as a diaspora, why contemporary displacements due to war, poverty, and climate change disperse peoples more widely, and how we can understand the emerging experience of real and virtual migrant communities.
+The third book is the proposed Diaspora: Global Perspectives to study the theory, history, and contemporary experience of diaspora communities.
+With co-editor Dag Blanck (Uppsala University) this book will ask how models of resettled communities and diasporas should be revised to help us understand today’s migrant experience.
+Combining thirty historical and contemporary case studies, this book on “Diaspora” will help us rethink what has been the consequence of labeling a migrant community as a diaspora, why contemporary displacements due to war, poverty, and climate change disperse peoples more widely, and how we can understand the emerging experience of real and virtual migrant communities.

 Hsu’s previous research and teaching explored a wide range of historical and cultural ruptures.
-At the University of Chicago, Hsu taught numerous courses on political thought and literature (including themes of “evil”, “revolution”, and the authorial “other” in world literature).
-His dissertation on public monuments, history texts, and the political use of the French Revolution forms the basis for his multiple research projects on political and cultural conflict, legitimacy, and reconciliation in Europe.
-His dissertation reveals the role of history and revolution in legitimizing modern French regimes.
-Hsu employed humanistic and social science methods from multiple disciplines to investigate visual arts, audience response, political philosophy, and historical schools of thought of the modern European nation-state.
+At the University of Chicago, Hsu taught courses on literature and the visual arts (including themes of “evil”, “revolution”, and the authorial “other” in world literature).
+His dissertation on public monuments, history texts, and the political use of the French Revolution reveals the role of history and revolution in legitimizing modern French regimes.
+This research inspires his work on conflict and reconciliation in Europe.

 At Stanford, Hsu was awarded a three-year Postdoctoral Teaching Fellowship in the Introduction to Humanities Program.
 Serving as a Fellow he conducted research on collective memory, and was inspired by Stanford faculty and students to turn his focus to post-conflict and post-atrocity research.
 He has increasingly focused on investigating the history and future of post-conflict studies and models for truth and reconciliation and emancipation, using material and methods from the humanities (history, philosophy, literary criticism, visual arts) and the social sciences (political science, sociology, anthropology.)

-Hsu brings more than ten years of research and administrative leadership experience to help steer the Stanford Humanities Center.
-Before his appointment to the Humanities Center, Hsu teamed with staff and faculty to build the Europe Center from its founding as the European Forum, to its growth into the Forum on Contemporary Europe, and ultimately a research center at Stanford’s Freeman Spogli Institute for International Studies.
+Hsu has more than twelve years of administrative leadership experience.
+At FSI Hsu teamed with staff and faculty to build the Europe Center from its founding as the European Forum, to its growth into the Forum on Contemporary Europe, and ultimately a research center at Stanford’s Freeman Spogli Institute for International Studies.

 Hsu’s contributions to the growth of the Europe Center included building multiple research scholar exchange and fellowships (with new funding) for residencies at the Europe Center.
 Hsu also cultivated institutional partnerships with more than six European universities for on-going cooperative programming and scholar exchange.